-Freedle is originally from Kerrville and knew she wanted to major in health care.
+Freedle is originally from Kerrville, Texas, outside of San Antonio, and knew she wanted to major in health care.
 She completed her undergraduate degree at Texas Tech University in kinesiology.
 Patrick was born in upstate New York, but said he is a Texan through and through after moving to College Station.
 He completed his undergraduate at Tarleton State University, also in kinesiology.